akeneo-labs/ExcelConnectorBundle/README.md

 This bundle allows you to import products files directly in the UI through Import > Import jobs.
 Please note that the init.xlsx import is also available via the UI.
 However, it should not be used as an import system for entities available within this file (families, categories, etc.) once the catalog structure has been set.

+## Troubleshooting

+###The import fails when importing families

+Check that your channels names are correct in both family and channel tabs.
+You might have a typo in the channels tab and not in the family tab.
+You will have to remove the mispelled channel once you corrected this.